mathworks-ref-arch/matlab-production-server-on-aws/README.md

 | `22`, `3389` | Required for Remote Desktop functionality.
 This can be used for troubleshooting and debugging. |

 ### How to use an existing license server in an existing VPC?
-To use an exisiting license server, select `No` for the *Deploy License Server* step of the deployment.
+To use an existing license server, select `No` for the *Deploy License Server* step of the deployment.
 You must also add the security group of the server VMs to the security group of the license server.
 1. In the AWS management console, select the stack that you deployed.
 1. In the stack details page, click **Resources**.
 1. In the **Logical ID** named ```SecurityGroup```, click the corresponding URL listed under **Physical ID** to open the security group details.